simonguest/alfred-k8s/README.md

 - KGP: Kubernetes Get Pods.
 Lists all pods.
 If running, press enter to open up terminal/bash to that pod.
 - KDP: Kubernetes Delete Pod.
 Delete a pod.
 - KP: Kubernetes Proxy.
 Open up a new proxy session and Kubernetes Dashboard.

+## Installing

+- Download the Kubernetes.alfredworkflow file.
+Double click to add it to Alfred.